nevadoapps/Learning/docs/CSharpFundamentals/CSharp_Object_Oriented_Programming_Part01.md

 ## 3. Second Pillar of OOP - Understanding Inheritance
    - ## The Basic Mechanics of Inheritance
 Code reuse comes in two flavors:
-- **Inheritance (the is-a relationship):** It allows you to define a child cass that reuses (inherits), extends, or modifies the behavior of a **parent class**.
+- **Inheritance (the is-a relationship):** It allows you to define a child class that reuses (inherits), extends, or modifies the behavior of a **parent class**.
 The class whose members are inherited is called **the base class**.
 The class that inherits the members of the base class is called **the derived class**.

     **Notes:**

     - Not all members of a base class are inherited by derived (child) classes.
 The following members are not inherited:
         - Static constructors, which initialize the static data of a class.
         - Instance constructors, which you call to create a new instance of the class.
 Each class must define its own constructurs.
         - Finalizers, which are called by the runtime's garbage collector to destroy instances of a class.
     - While all other members of a base class inherited by derived classes, whether they are visible of not depends on their accessibility.
 A member's accessibility affects its visibility for derived classes as follows:
         - Private members are visible only in derived classes that are nested in their base class.
 Otherwise, they are not visible in derived classes.
 In the following example, **A.B** is nested class that derives from **A**, and **C** derives from A. The private **A._value** field is visible for in A.B.
 However, if you remove the comments from the **C.GetValue** method an attempt to compile the example, it produces compiler error, CS0122: "A._value is inacsessible due to its protection level."

     Example: